w3f/polkadot-wiki/docs/learn/learn-governance.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} runtime or Polkadot Host.
 Teams are added or removed from the TC via a simple majority vote of the [Council](#council).

-The purpose of the TC is to safeguard against malicious referenda, implement bug fixes, reverse faulty runtime updates, or add new but battle-tested features.
-The TC has the power to fast-track proposals by using the Democracy pallet, and is the only origin that is able to trigger the fast-tracking functionality.
-We can think of the TC as a "unique origin" that cannot generate proposals, but are able to fast track existing proposals.
+The TC aims to safeguard against malicious referenda, implement bug fixes, reverse faulty runtime updates, or add new but battle-tested features.
+The TC has the power to fast-track proposals by using the Democracy pallet, and is the only origin that can trigger the fast-tracking functionality.
+We can think of the TC as a "unique origin" that cannot generate proposals but fast-track existing ones.

-Fast-tracked referenda are the only type of referenda that can be active alongside another active referendum.
-Thus, with fast-tracked referenda it is possible to have two active referendums at the same time.
+Fast-tracked referenda are the only referenda that can be active alongside another active referendum.
+Thus, with fast-tracked referenda, it is possible to have two active referendums simultaneously.
 Voting on one does not prevent a user from voting on the other.

 ## Adaptive Quorum Biasing